 You don’t have to be short and ugly.
 You don’t have to be broke or untalented (don’t worry, plenty of millionaires have put a gun in their mouth).
 You don’t have to have a history of sexual abuse or been abandoned at a young age.
 There’s always time for someone to turn things around and become a failure.

 Misery is possible here and now.
 All you have to do is make a few simple choices.
-Luckily for you, I’ve put together five of the most important points to being a miserable and wretched person.
+Luckily for you, I’ve put together five of the most important points to becoming a miserable and wretched person.

 1. No Matter What Happens, Focus On What Sucks About It